 As a volunteer in Zimbabwe in 2016, I taught small classes of young children in Zimbabwe and individual children in Oxford preparing for senior school entry.
 The Zimbabwean pupils improved their English and those in Oxford got into their senior schools of choice.

 I started tutoring a Year 10 student in August 2017 in Greek GCSE for a year and he set his exams this summer.
 He had weekly hourly lessons and as he approached his exams, I tutored him twice a week to ensure that his exam technique was strong.
-He took his Greek GCSE a year early.
-I will continue to tutor him for Latin and English GCSEs to be taken in summer 2019.
+He took his Greek GCSE a year early and scored a "9" (equivalent of an A*).
+I continued to tutor him for Latin, English, and History GCSEs taken in summer 2019.
+My key focus was to improve his essay-writing techniques.
+He achieved straight 9s in his GCSEs, with very high marks in the subjects I tutored.

-In addition, I am tutoring and preparing a Year 8 student for his senior school scholarship exams for the academic year 2018-19.
+In addition, I tutored and prepared a Year 8 student for his senior school scholarship exams for the academic year 2018-19.
+Also teaching a Year 8 student who is new to Classics and will prepare her for GCSEs in 2020.

 Duration of lessons depends on student level: